btcspry/crypto-lookup/README.md

 - Check if TX hash exists, and automatically go to the right coin's TXID (check using API)
 	- Do the same with block hashes
 - Any suggestions?
 Open an issue to suggest a feature (or email us at btcspry@bitforwarder.com)

+Want to donate?
+Of course you do! **1MF7hKShzq2iSV9ZZ9hEx6ATnHQpFtM7cF**